DIY Basement Renovation - Step-by-Step Guide

 Hidden door with plasterboard

-There’s a small basement room (Room 5 on the floor plan) that houses our gas and electric meters and is accessed via this room.
+There’s a small storage room (Room 5 on the floor plan) that houses our gas and electric meters and is accessed via this room.
 After discussing many options, we decided to create a hidden door that would blend seamlessly with the wall.

 Interior Design Scheme